 Flexible reduction methods

 Our English, maths and digital skills education is flexible and responsive to the needs of the prisons and establishments we work in.
-We offer dynamic and creative delivery options to engage our learners and meet the priorities of our service delivery partners.
+We offer dynamic and creative delivery options that work in a prison environment to engage our learners and meet the priorities of our service delivery partners.
 This includes multi-media learning programmes, distance learning, blended classroom based delivery with remote self-directed learning, collaborative group based learning, digitally enabled, and partner-supported delivery.

-Our prison education programmes are designed, delivered and supported by our highly skilled and passionate teachers who are able to engage learners and counter negative perceptions or past experiences of education through stimulating, exciting and innovative lesson content that is accessible to all learners.
+Our prison education programmes are designed, delivered and supported by our highly skilled and passionate teachers who are able to engage learners.
+Our educators work to counter negative perceptions or past experiences of education through stimulating, exciting and innovative lesson content that is accessible to all learners.